 Dear Clients

-If you wish to deliver your tax slips and other information to me, please place them in an envelope and deposit them through the mail slot on the front of the office.
-Alternatively, you may scan your tax documents and send them to me electronically.
+If you wish to deliver your tax slips or other information to me, please place them in an envelope and deposit them through the mail slot on the front of the office.
+Alternatively, you may scan your documents and send them to me electronically.

 Robbie Wood, CAIB BCom CPA, CGA

 Welcome and thank you for visiting my website.
-In addition to providing you with a profile of my firm and the services I provide, this website has been designed to become a helpful resource tool to you, my valued clients and visitors.
+In addition to providing you with a profile of my firm and the services I offer, this website has been designed to become a helpful resource tool for you, my valued clients and visitors.

 As you browse through my website, you will see that I have not only highlighted background information on my firm and the services I provide but have also included useful resources such as informative articles (in my Newsletters section) and interactive financial calculators (in my Financial Tools section).
 In addition, I have taken the time to gather many links to external websites that I felt would be of interest to my clients and visitors (in my Links section).